top of page

 Then add some dynamic stretches and drills (as shown in the video).

-Finish up with 3-4 x 15-20 second strides @ 5K effort or faster so that it isn’t a shock to the system when you start the intense portion of your workout or race.
+Finish up with 3-4 x 15-20 second progression strides (gradually increase effort to full sprint, then back off - generally 50m or less) so that it isn’t a shock to the system when you start the intense portion of your workout or race.

 This video was created to illustrate a basic dynamic warm-up routine that activates key running muscles before intense efforts without taking too long.
 It is not intended to be a comprehensive summary of all dynamic stretches or running drills, but is a good start for stretching and activating areas that are prone to injury during intense efforts: calves, shins, hamstrings, quads, glutes, groin, etc.